Kyle Tucker Player Props: Astros vs. Mets

 Mets Pitching Rankings

-- The Mets have the 24th-ranked team ERA among all league pitching staffs (4.63).
+- The Mets' 4.63 team ERA ranks 25th among all MLB pitching staffs.

-- The right-hander's most recent time out came on Wednesday against the New York Yankees, when he tossed six innings, surrendering one earned run while allowing three hits.
+- The righty last appeared on Friday against the St. Louis Cardinals, when he tossed six innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.